Geogouz/Composite-Index-Modeler/README.md

                     You can navigate among them using each corresponding Icon.

 **[Update DB]** - Download latest Indicator dictionary from WorldBank.
-                             (Updating can only be done right after Application is started and before Indicator Selection has been loaded).
+                             Updating can only be done right after Application is started and before Indicator Selection has been loaded.

 **[?]** - Return back here.